cvkittler/Metamorphic-Manufacturing/README.md

 RaspberryPi | The rPi runs the node that controlls the end of arm tooling | 10.42.0.123 (may change) RealSense Camera | Is how the robot scans and gets point clouds into the system | USB 3.2 to Main Computer

+use the command `arp -a` to list all connected devices\
+the pi's mac address is `e4:5f:01:71:0f:33`\
+can connect using the command `pi@10.42.0.123` (or whatever the ip address found using arp -a)\
+password for the pi is mmmqp2021

 ## How to connect everything

 RaspberryPi connects to a hotspot being run on the Main Computer